Jobscruze Blogs

 • Why are you looking now?
 Or Why did you leave your last job?

-Many people become uncomfortable at the idea of selling themselves during the interview but presenting yourself in your best possible way does not have to sense gimmicky or disingenuous.
+Many people become uncomfortable at the idea of selling themselves during the interview but presenting yourself in your best possible way does not have to sound gimmicky or disingenuous.
 The fact is, you do have skills, qualifications, and exposure that sets you apart and it is totally acceptable to acknowledge that about yourself as an individual.

 While preparing for your interview, it's better to know how your particular skill set will get converted in your job role and how it will help contribute to the overall goals of the organization's objectives or department.
 Having statistics on hand about how you have grown and have been successful in your previous roles will serve you well here.

-For instance, what percentage of overall sales were you responsible during your tenure in the last position?
+For instance, what percentage of overall sales were you responsible for during your tenure in the last position?

 How much did your previous companies' social engagement in media grow when you were managing the same?